High-Protein Lunch Ideas for Ozempic | Filling Meals That Keep Muscle

 4. Greek Chicken Bowl

 Cooked chicken, feta, and olives.
 Warm or cold.
 The olive oil and feta add enough flavor and fat that you don't need heavy dressing.
-This one feels like an actual meal, not a diet lunch.
+This one feels like an actual plate of food, not a diet punishment.
 Preps great — stays fresh 3 days.

 - 5 oz grilled chicken breast